cybozu-go/setup-hw/docs/monitor-hw.md

 `monitor-hw` reads the host and the user information of the BMC from the configuration files.
-See the [description of configuration files](config.md) for detail.
+See the [description of configuration files](config.md) for details.

 [Redfish]: https://www.dmtf.org/standards/redfish